A Laxe

 The Road

-The camino takes you into the woods and ascends to a lovely old bridge, originally Roman but with much rebuilding.
-The bridge is hidden in the forest and inaccessible to cars.
 A bit further on, the Romanesque church at Taboada has a carving of Samson over the doorway.
-You have to cross the busy highway to get there, but it is worth it, just a stone’s throw from the Camino.
-Volunteers keep the church open for pilgrim visits; 8:30h -15;10h, closed Tuesday.
+You have to cross the busy highway to get there, but it's worth it.
+Volunteers keep the church open for pilgrim visits (8:30-15:00, closed Tuesdays).

 City Map